oleeskild/crimebox/Excercises/Part 2 - Hotspots/01VueHotspotAnalysis.md

-# Performing a hotspot analysis of react
+# Performing a hotspot analysis of vue

 1. Create a new folder called repos
 2. Open the terminal and type `cd repos`
-3. Clone the react repository
+3. Clone the vue repository

 `git clone https://github.com/vuejs/core.git`